microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 `SharedTree`'s merge semantics have been designed so that concurrent edits, even when they target overlapping data, are merged in a way that is typically satisfactory and unsurprising.
-This means that, on a daily basis, users of `SharedTree` should be able ignore the question of merge semantics.
+This means that, on a daily basis, users of `SharedTree` should be able to ignore the question of merge semantics.

-There are however situations that warrant an awareness and understanding of merge semantics.
+There are, however, situations that warrant an awareness and understanding of merge semantics.
 Those are commonly:

 -   The need to understand the end-user experience that users will face in a given scenario that involves concurrent editing.
 -   The need to select a data model (i.e., how a document is structured) for an application so that the application's invariants are upheld by `SharedTree`'s merge semantics.
 -   The need to structure the application's editing code such that it can guarantee that the application's invariants are upheld by `SharedTree`'s merge semantics.

-For example, consider an the application whose data model includes two arrays, with the invariant that the length of one array is expected to always be the same as the length of the other array.
+For example, consider an application whose data model includes two arrays, with the invariant that the length of one array is expected to always be the same as the length of the other array.
 The application's editing code may attempt to keep the two arrays' length in sync by always adding to and removing from both array in equal measure.
 Despite that, `SharedTree`'s merge semantics are such that a scenario involving concurrent edits may still lead to a state where the arrays end up with different length.
 Understanding `SharedTree`'s merge semantics can help the application author anticipate this invariant violation or (failing that) diagnose it after the fact.
-Understanding `SharedTree`'s merge semantics will also enable the application author to understand how to remedy this danger, either by adopting a data model that prevents the issue (e.g., using a single array of pair), or by changing the application's editing code (transactions and constraints) to circumvent it.
+Understanding `SharedTree`'s merge semantics will also enable the application author to understand how to remedy this danger, either by adopting a data model that prevents the issue (e.g., using a single array of pairs), or by changing the application's editing code (transactions and constraints) to circumvent it.

 ## A Holistic View